Jana-SG/ESP32-Gesture-Controlled-Gaming-Glove/README.md

 ---

 ## 🧤 Final Wearable Design
+After validating the electronics, the system was integrated into a wearable form factor.
 <p align="center">
   <img src="Docs/glove_wearable.jpeg" width="450"/>
 </p>

 The final prototype integrates the sensors into a wearable glove:
 - Flex sensor mounted along the finger
-- Motion sensor positioned on the back of the hand
+- MPU6050 positioned on the back of the hand
-- ESP32 + battery enclosed in portable casing
+- ESP32 and battery enclosed in a portable housing
 - Fully wireless operation via Wi-Fi

+This design enables natural hand gestures to control in-game movement and shooting.

 ---